soapdog/patchfox/src/packages/vote/docs/README.md

 # Vote Package

-The Vote package manages handling of messages of type `vote` which are quite common messages on SSB.
-They are what happens when you _like_ or _heart_ a post.
+The `vote` package handles [`vote` messages](https://scuttlebot.io/docs/message-types/vote.html), which are quite common on SSB.
+They are created when you _like_ or _heart_ a post.

 ## Features

-* VoteCard to display liking or hearting actions.
+* VoteCard to display liking or hearting actions